add contact to address book

 Office Location(s): 466 Lorch

 Homepage and CV

-Professor Keshet regularly teaches the undergraduate and graduate introductions to semantics, as well as Introduction to Language.
-He has supervised student work on tense, discourse structure, and classifiers in Mandarin Chinese.
-Other interests include singing, cooking, and bicycling.
+Professor Keshet regularly teaches the undergraduate and graduate introductions to semantics, as well as LING 111: Introduction to Language.
+He has officially supervised over 35 students on project topics such as tense, discourse structure, prosody, and classifiers in Mandarin Chinese.

 Lorch Hall440 Lorch Hall611 Tappan Street